 CHINESE NEW YEAR CHAMBER MUSIC CONCERT

 The Adelaide Festival Centre presents a fusion of traditional Chinese instruments and Western musical elements to aptly celebrate the Lunar New Year in Australia.
-Get lost in the hypnotic strumming of the guzheng, erhu and ruan (a Chinese harp, violin and guitar, respectively) and enjoy the ceremonial percussion of a stage full of Chinese drums.
+Get lost in the hypnotic strumming of the guzheng, erhu and ruan (a Chinese harp, best electric violin and guitar, respectively) and enjoy the ceremonial percussion of a stage full of Chinese drums.

 CHINESE NEW YEAR FAIR, PERTH